Loading...

 6 Examples of the Collective Impact Model

-The world is brimming with increasingly complex social issues, many of which are very challenging for a single entity to solve alone.
-There’s undeniable truth in the adage ‘teamwork makes the dream work’, and the collective impact model is built around this premise.
+The world is brimming with increasingly complex social issues, many of which are challenging for a single entity to solve alone.
+The adage ‘teamwork makes the dream work’ is undeniable, and the collective impact model is built around this premise.

-When different organizations work together to achieve a single goal, they can create lasting solutions to the toughest social problems.
+When they work together to achieve a single goal, different organizations can create lasting solutions to the toughest social problems.

 • How is it different from a simple partnership or collaboration?